 Bayesian A/B testing uses Bayesian statistical theory to determine the probability that a hypothesis (e.g. B is different from A) is true or false.
 Bayesian theory assigns a probability to a hypothesis.
 Whilst in frequentist statistics a hypothesis is tested without being given a probability.

-Further, with Bayesian A/B testing past knowledge of the phenomena is fed into a prior probability which is then updated to a posterior probability using the data from the experiment at hand.
-When the prior and the posterior are combined this allows us to come a conclusion about the result of the A/B test.
+Furthermore, with Bayesian A/B testing past knowledge of the phenomena is fed into a prior probability which is then updated to a posterior probability using the data from the experiment at hand.
+The prior and the posterior allows us to come a conclusion about the result of the A/B test.

-Bayesian statistics often generate results for parametric models that are close to the results produced by frequentist methods, but here are some advantages of the Bayesian approach:
+Bayesian statistics often generate results for parametric models that are close to the results produced by frequentist methods.

 - It provides a logical way of combining prior knowledge of a similar situation within a robust statistical framework.
 This allows you to include past information about a parameter and calculate a prior distribution for future analysis.
 When a new A/B test is conducted for the same parameter, the previous posterior distribution can be used as a prior.

 - It generates inferences that are conditional of the data and are precise, without reliance on asymptotic approximation.
 Small sample inference works in the same way as if we had a large sample.

 - The approach obeys the likelihood principle.
 If two separate samples generate proportional likelihood functions for ϴ, then all inferences about ϴ should be identical for both designs.

 - It generates interpretable statistics on the probability of a hypothesis.

 - There is no agreed method for choosing a prior and it requires skill to translate subjective prior beliefs into a mathematically calculated prior.
 If not done correctly it could lead to misleading results.

 - The posterior distribution can be heavily influenced by the selection of the prior.
 The selection of the prior is a subjective process this can easily be challenged by other stakeholders.